mytarget-test-team/seismograph/docs/case.rst

 --------------------------------

 Log object does store output in buffer for a while test case is running.
-Log will flushed to stream after run.
+Log will be flushed to stream after run.
 This give a chance to get sorted output while program is async running.